roishik/eotr_newsletter/README.md

 3. **Browse Results**: View and filter search results.
 4. **Save Articles**: Mark interesting articles to use in your newsletter.

+## Language Support

+The application supports generating content in both English and Hebrew:

+- **Language Selection**: Use the radio button in the sidebar to switch between languages.
+- **Right-to-Left Support**: Hebrew content is automatically displayed with RTL text direction.
+- **Localized UI Elements**: Headers, footers, and dates are displayed in the selected language.
+- **Saved Language Preference**: Your language choice is saved with drafts.

 ## Saving and Loading Drafts

 - **Save Draft**: Click "Save Draft" in the sidebar to store your current work.